neoOpus/neoOpus/README.md

 <div align="center">

-*Passionate about innovation, open source, and building the future with code* ✨
+*Passionate about innovation, open source, and building the future with vibe code* ✨

 **104 contributions in the last year** | **138 public repositories** | **2.8k stars earned**